The Convex Manifesto

 Cost Effectiveness

-Transaction costs should be negligible: they should not be a significant factor in user decisions whether or not to transact.
-However, they should fairly compensate providers of infrastructure and services.
+Transaction costs should be negligible: they should not be a significant factor in user decisions whether or not to transact, but enough to fairly compensate providers of infrastructure and services

 High transaction costs are a curse.
 They represent friction that prevents useful value exchange from taking place, a deadweight loss to the whole economy.
 They exclude those with less financial resources, as the costs may become prohibitive for smaller transactions.
 For technology products, they present a major barrier to adoption and regular usage.